Our lobbying activity

 We’ve analysed the main Welsh political parties’ manifestos to explore what they say about animal health and welfare and identify where their manifesto pledges mirror ours, either fully or partially.

-Focus on veterinary education at annual Welsh dinner
+Focus on reform of veterinary legislation at annual Welsh dinner

 Championing animal health and welfare in sustainable farming